iszell/bitfire/readme+4.txt

 the 1541 with its own lz packer, BAM compatible file format and image writer tool, that has a really small memory footprint.
 Please read readme.txt for further details.
+Bitfire+4 also contains a save routine for both platforms.

 Differences from the C64 version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First of all, the Bitfire+4 source code can be compiled to both platforms, this is driven by the BITFIRE_PLATFORM constant in bitfire/config.inc.
-If you set BITFIRE_C64 there you can compile original C64 version of the loader (it is set to BITFIRE_PLUS4 by default).
+If you set BITFIRE_C64 there you can compile the original C64 version of the loader (it is set to BITFIRE_PLUS4 by default).
+The Bitfire+4 binary releas contants the C64 verion of the loader too.
 A few things just doesn't make sense on Plus/4, like the NMI gap, link_load_next_double, link_decomp_under_io, CIA detection.
-You won't find those in the Plus/4 version.
+You won't find those in the Plus/4 version of the loader.
 The SID base address is not obvious on Plus/4, you have to change BITFIRE_SID if that is not $FD40 for you. ($FD40 is recommended of course.)
 The type of the SID chip or missing SID is detected correctly by the installer and NST's Audio Extension (NAE) is also detected.
 Bitnax has a new option --plus4 that will create a Plus/4 executable when used with the --sfx <addr> option.
-The biggest difference is that Bitfire+4 comes with multiple transfer routines.
+The biggest difference between the C64 and the Plus/4 loader is that the Plus/4 loader comes with multiple transfer routines.
 You can read more about the two 2bit receivers for the 1541 and the 1551 protocol below.

-Protocols
-^^^^^^^^^
+How to build from source
+^^^^^^^^^^^^^^^^^^^^^^^^

+We recommend to use the precompiled version, but if you want to compile for yourself go into the bitfire folder and use "make".
+This will create an installer and include files based on config.inc (see readme.txt)

+"make installers" will build Bitfire for all supported platforms and drives and it will create an installer_*.prg and a bunch of loader_*.inc files for each.

+"make save_routines" will compile the save routine (save_*.prg) and create common include files (save_*.inc) for all supported platforms and drives.
+See more details below.

+Plus/4 protocols and receivers
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1541 2bit ATN double clock receiver
 -----------------------------------